fluxninja/aperture/docs/content/references/configuration/policy.md

 ### v1FluxMeter {#v1-flux-meter}

-Flux Meter gathers metrics for the traffic that matches its selector
+Flux Meter gathers metrics for the traffic that matches its selector.
+The histogram created by Flux Meter measures the workload latency by default.

 :::info
 See also [Flux Meter overview](/concepts/flow-control/flux-meter.md).